sausheong/goids/README.md

 # Flocking with Go

 I have been writing flocking simulations for a long time.
 I played around with it with Java but the earliest one I still have record of was with JRuby and Swing called [Utopia](https://youtu.be/x44s8TTWm5E).
-I subsequently wrote one using [Shoes](http://shoesrb.com) and that was the one in my [_Exploring Everyday Things witn R and Ruby_](http://shop.oreilly.com/product/0636920022626.do) book and re-wrote it again using [Gosu](https://github.com/gosu/gosu), a 2D game development library for Ruby and C++.
+I subsequently wrote one using [Shoes](http://shoesrb.com) and that was the one in my [_Exploring Everyday Things witn R and Ruby_](http://shop.oreilly.com/product/0636920022626.do) book.
+Some time after (I was unhappy with Shoes in general), I re-wrote it again using [Gosu](https://github.com/gosu/gosu), a 2D game development library for Ruby and C++.
 This version can be found [here](https://github.com/sausheong/utopia).

-In case you're wondering what flocking simulations are, they're basically a software program that simulates the flocking behavior of birds.
+[Flocking](https://en.wikipedia.org/wiki/Flocking_(behavior)) simulations are basically a software program that simulates the flocking behavior of birds.
 This flocking behavior is very somewhat similar to the swarming behavior of insects or the shoaling behavior of fish.
 It's considered an emergent behavior -- a behavior that arises from individuals following simple rules and doesn't involve any central coordination.
 Such behavior, especially seen in murmurations of starlings or swarms of barracuda can be a breath-taking phenomenon.

 ![murmuration of starlings](imgs/flocking.jpg)

 ## Boids

 Flocking was first simulated in software by Craig Reynolds, a programmer who developed a software program called [_boids_](http://www.red3d.com/cwr/boids/) and published a paper on the topic in 1987 in the proceedings of the ACM SIGGRAPH conference.
+Since then, there has been a number of advancements in simulating flocking but nonetheless the basic idea still remains pretty simple.

-Boids used three simple rules to describe how an individual boid moves around:
+Boids itself used three basic rules to describe how an individual boid moves around:

 * _Separation_ -- avoid crowding other flockmates that are close by
 * _Alignment_ -- move towards the average direction of nearby flockmates